No UN Breakthrough: Iran Rules Out Talks As US Intensifies Sanctions

 France, Britain and Germany this week said they agreed with the US findings.

-Pompeo, speaking later at a news conference with Trump, said the United States had found a united front at the United Nations on Iran -- but was open to talks.
+Mr Pompeo, speaking at a news conference with Trump, said the United States had found a united front at the United Nations on Iran -- but was open to talks.

-"We want a peaceful resolution with the Islamic Republic of Iran," Pompeo said.
+"We want a peaceful resolution with the Islamic Republic of Iran," Mr Pompeo said.

 "In the end, it'll be up to the Iranians to make that decision, or whether they'll choose violence and hate."